Are you ready for exam day? Prepare with 5 volumes of easy-to-understand textbooks and master

 Speed Up Your Understanding Of CFA Economics

-The best way to study for CFA Economics is by taking advantage of the materials offered by Wiley.
+The best way to study for CFA Economics is by taking advantage of the materials offered by UWorld.
 One way to speed up your understanding of CFA Economics is with prerequisite readings.
-Wiley offers three key readings containing over 80 pages of study text with examples, figures, and coverage of Learning Outcome Statements from the CFA Institute.
+UWorld offers three key readings containing over 80 pages of study text with examples, figures, and coverage of Learning Outcome Statements from the CFA Institute.

 Engage In Dialogue About Economics In Real Life